 3. EXCLUSIVE MEANS ONLY ONE SOURCE: Print magazines want exclusive projects that have been completed in the last year.
 That means that you should not post the project to your website or social media, and if it’s already gotten press online or with another magazine, it is unlikely that you can get it placed in print somewhere else.
 Of course there are outlets that may not care, but it’s way better to be safe than sorry.
 I think it is perfectly fine to tease projects on your social media, but stick to vignettes, construction behind the scenes and small details.
 In other words, save the hero shot for after it is published.

 4. SHORT AND SWEET: As with pitching anything to magazine editors, you have to find a way to keep your email very short and impactful.
-I recommend attaching a PDF document outlining all the features and sources of the home, and then keep your pitch to two short paragraphs.
+Keep you pitch to 2-3 short paragraphs with the most impactful information.
+Include any design challenges, notable pieces in the home and anything that helps the story stand out.
 Embed ONE hero image into your email and link the rest of the images to Dropbox.

 5. EVERY PICTURE TELLS A STORY: This should go without saying, but you need to submit professional images (“scouting shots”) even if the magazine is going to reshoot the project.
 If you don’t have a photographer that you work with regularly, do research to see who the big interiors photographers are in your area.
 It can sometimes help to have a well known photographer shoot your project, but it’s definitely not the biggest factor in getting your design project published.
 If interior styling for a photo shoot is not your strength, hire a stylist to make sure that every picture tells a story.

 Other than photos, there are three other factors I have found that will pique the interest of a magazine: If the home owner is high-profile, if there is a really unique story about the property, if the designer is high-profile (Architectural Digest recently told me they only consider well known designers or well known home owners for print).
 Otherwise, whether or not your interior design work is published will be determined by the design, and whether or not it fits into the magazine’s editorial calendar.
-For example, Elle Decor’s July/August 2019 issue was themed travel and hotels, so every single feature had to fit in with that theme.
+For example, House Beautiful’s August 2022 issue was themed kitchens, so every single feature had to fit that theme.

 I get it!
 Pitching yourself to the media can be scary, intimidating, and extremely time consuming.
 I created my project placement service for designers like you who would rather hand over this part of the job, leaving you more time for what you do best—designing!
 Read more about my interior placement services and how it works right here.